What you need to know

 Crematorium and cemeteries are the only venues open for funerals but they are limited to members of household and immediate family members (see our coronavirus page for details on specific local guidelines).

-Social distancing rules must be adhered to at all times which means that limousines will not be offered for hire until this can resolved and seating will have been re-arranged in the chapels.
+Social distancing rules must be adhered to at all times – as such, seating will have been reduced and re-arranged in the chapels.

-It is likely that, in order to reduce the number of people touching the coffin, and to observe social distancing rules, that families will not be allowed to carry the coffin into the chapel themselves at this point either.
+It is possible that certain crematoria, in order to reduce the number of people touching the coffin, and to observe social distancing rules, that families will not be allowed to carry the coffin into the chapel themselves.

-Where they have it, most crematoria are offering webcasts free of charge so that other friends and family members can view the ceremony.
+Where they have it installed, most crematoria are offering webcasts free of charge currently so that other friends and family members can view the ceremony.

 How can we help?